davenicoll/azure-subscription-chooser/README.md

 <img src="screen-capture.gif" width="800" height="589" alt="accessibility text">

 An interactive bash script enabling you to change Azure subscription quickly without leaving the CLI.
-The chooser script can also be called by another script, enabling you to easily use the chooser from your own scripts -
+The script can be run standalone (`./azure-subscription-chooser.sh`), or called from another script like a function...

 ### Example